phuoctrung96/Sardine-Dashboard/frontend/README.md

 - Don't use IDs in CSS.
 Please use class instead.
 Using IDs is similar to using `!important`. https://dev.to/clairecodes/reasons-not-to-use-ids-in-css-4ni4
 - Don't overuse inline styles, aka `style` attributes for performance reasons. https://reactjs.org/docs/dom-elements.html#style .
 Please use styled-components, TailwindCSS, or [sx props in MUI](https://mui.com/system/the-sx-prop/).
 - Don't write global-scope CSS.
+- Don't use `react-bootstrap` components because we will drop `react-bootstrap` in the near future.

+### React

+#### DON'T

+- Don't overuse `setSomeState` inside `useEffect`.
+It makes the lifecycle complicated.
+You should use React Hooks for managing states. `react-query`'s `useQuery` is a great example of React Hooks that makes the code simple.

 ### Global state management